Updated: March, 2023

 - The type of post (photo or video)

-Instagram’s algorithm uses this information to determine the order in which posts will appear in a user’s feed.
+Instagram’s algorithm uses this information to determine how posts will appear in a user’s feed.
 In other words, it uses this information to rank content.

 So, where do hashtags fit into this story?